-If you still have your named credential associated with a key that was destroyed in Salesforce, you can reactivate a destroyed cache-only key from Setup.
-Cache-only keys can't be reactivated programmatically.
+If you still have your named credential associated with a key that was destroyed in Salesforce, you can reactivate a destroyed cache-only key from Setup or programmatically through the API.
 Reactivating a destroyed key makes it the active key.
 Before you reactivate a destroyed key, make sure that the corresponding key service connection is recovered.